ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### A Look at Higher-Order Components (HOC)

 Higher Order Component is simply a component that takes in another component and then returns a new component that is better, so an enhanced version of the initial component.

+### The Compound Component Pattern

+We use `useContext/createContext` to implement the compound component pattern.

+we need to place the children `Label, Increase, Decrease` on the counter component.
+And this is possible because this is simply a function. in JavaScript, we can add properties almost to everything.
+And so that includes functions.
 <!---
 [comment]: it works with text, you can rename it how you want